Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Method

-The negative examples are essential for contrastive learning-based deep clustering to stabilize the training of representation learning, at the cost of inevitable class collision issue~\citep{saunshi2019theoretical}, as shown in Fig.~\ref{fig:illustration}(a).
-This issue can hurt the representation learning for clustering as the instances from the same class/cluster---should be close to each other---could be treated as negative pairs and are pushed away during training, discouraging the within-cluster compactness.
+Following previous discussion, the negative examples are essential for contrastive-based deep clustering to learn uniform representations, at the cost of inevitable class collision issue~\cite{saunshi2019theoretical} that harms the within-cluster compactness.
+On the other hand, non-contrastive learning can avoid the class collision issue by \textit{only} optimizing the instance alignment.
+However, the conventional instance alignment in Eq.~\eqref{eq:non_contr_loss} only encourages the representation of one augmented view to be close to another view.
+In the context of clustering, such compactness is instance-wise and neutral for deep clustering, since the semantic class information cannot be captured at only instance level.

-To address the class collision issue, we resort to non-contrastive learning-based methods for representation learning, which no longer need negative examples.
-Although we cannot optimize the uniformity term like contrastive loss, our idea is to optimize the \emph{opposite} of the uniformity instead.
-That is, we aim to encourage the neighboring examples around one augmented view, sampled in the embedding space, to be aligned with another view, as shown in Fig.~\ref{fig:illustration}(b).
-Our motivation is that although we cannot guarantee the negative examples in contrastive loss are from different classes, we can \emph{certainly} assume that the neighboring samples around one view in the embedding space are positive with respect to another view and belong to the same class.
-Therefore, we propose a positive sampling strategy to augment the instance alignment in Eq.~(\ref{eq:non_contr_loss}) by taking into account the neighboring samples towards within-cluster compactness.
+To improve within-cluster compactness for conventional instance alignment while avoiding class collision issue, we propose to optimize the \emph{opposite} of the uniformity instead, \ie the compactness within clusters.
+We aim to encourage the neighboring examples around one augmented view---sampled from the embedding space and assumed to be \emph{truly} positive pairs---to be aligned with another view, as shown in Fig.~\ref{fig:illustration}(b).
+Our motivation is that although we cannot guarantee the negative pairs constructed from the dataset are \emph{truly negative}, we can certainly assume that the neighboring samples around one view in the embedding space are \emph{truly positive} with respect to another view and belong to the same class.
+Therefore, we propose a positive sampling alignment to extend the instance alignment in Eq.~\eqref{eq:non_contr_loss} by taking into account the neighboring samples towards improved within-cluster compactness.

-Specifically, we model the representation of one augmented view of an instance as a Gaussian distribution in the embedding space, which can be formulated as follows:
+The key step of PSA is to sample the neighboring examples $\vct{v}$.
+A natural way is modeling the representation of one augmented view of an instance as a continuous distribution in the embedding space.
+We thus introduce a Gaussian distribution thanks to its simplicity, which can be formulated as follows: